TeggTTV/travina/README.md

-# RouteReel: Smart Travel Planner App
+# Travina: Smart Travel Planner App

 ---

 ## 🔐 Overview

-**RouteReel** is a travel itinerary app focused on trip optimization around personal connections, smart routes, and budget management.
+**Travina** is a travel itinerary app focused on trip optimization around personal connections, smart routes, and budget management.
 The idea: someone is visiting a friend in another city, they input the friend's address, and the app plans everything smartly around that point (lodging, routes, attractions, food, etc).

 Primary platform is **mobile app** (React Native + Tailwind).
 Secondary platform is **marketing/landing website**.